coumbaK/MasksML/a6-assignment.md

 * add: Vector2D added after subtracting and scaling each point,
 * side0: settings for the first contour in a ribbon
 * side1: settings for the second contour in a ribbon

-drawContour(p, contour, settings): draw this curve as a shape
-drawPoints(p, contour, settings): just draw the vertices (if you want to add onto the shape)
-drawRibbon(p, contour0, contour1, settings): draw two contours as the sides of a ribbon